Understanding Laryngeal Paralysis: A Deep Dive into Laryngeal Paralysis in Animals

 introduction

-Surgery to treat laryngeal paralysis is a complex but often life-saving procedure.
-The aim of the operation is to mobilize the paralyzed parts of the larynx to expand the airway and make breathing easier for the animal.
+The surgery for the treatment of larynx paralysis is a complex, but often life -saving intervention.
+The aim of the operation is to mobilize the paralyzed parts of the larynx to expand the airways and to facilitate breathing for the animal.

 Before the operation

-Before the procedure, the animal is immobilized and stabilized using a combination of medications.
-This is to combat any swelling that may occur in the larynx area and prepare the patient for surgery.
+Before the procedure, the animal is immobilized and stabilized by a combination of medication.
+This serves to combat the swelling that may occur in the larynx area and prepare the patient for the operation.

 The surgical procedure

-In the case of laryngeal paralysis, the operation essentially consists of pulling the paralyzed parts of the larynx outwards in order to expand the airways.
-This process, known medically as "laryngeal tieback" or "arytenoid lateralization," involves placing sutures through the laryngeal cartilages to keep the vocal cords permanently open.
+In the case of larynx paralysis, the operation essentially consists of pulling the paralyzed larynx shares outwards in order to expand the airways.
+This process, which is medically known as "Larynx-Tiback" or "Arytenoid Lateralization", includes placing seams through the larynx cartilage to keep the vocal cords open permanently.

-During the operation, the animal is intubated and ventilation is maintained using a special procedure known as “jet ventilation.”
+During the operation, the animal is intubated and the ventilation is maintained by a special procedure known as "jet ventilation".
 This is necessary because the larynx must be kept completely open during the operation, which makes conventional ventilation impossible.

 After the operation

-After the procedure, in most cases a significant improvement in breathing and the animal's quality of life can be observed.
-However, there is an increased risk of aspiration pneumonia after surgery, as animals could aspirate food or fluids into the lungs due to the dilated airways.
-Therefore, after the operation, the animals should only be fed and watered under supervision.
+After the procedure, a significant improvement in breathing and quality of life of the animal can be observed in most cases.
+However, there is an increased risk of aspiration pneumonia after the operation, since the animals could aspirate food or liquids in the lungs due to the expanded airways.
+Therefore, the animals should only be fed and soaked under supervision after the operation.

 Conclusion

-Surgery to treat laryngeal paralysis is a complex but often life-saving procedure that can significantly improve the affected animal's quality of life.
-However, careful postoperative care and monitoring is essential to avoid complications and support the animal's recovery process.
+The operation for the treatment of larynx paralysis is a complex but often life -saving intervention that can significantly contribute to improving the quality of life of the animal affected.
+However, careful postoperative care and surveillance is essential to avoid complications and to support the animal's recovery process.

 Aftercare and accompanying measures after the laryngeal paralysis operation